SAP-samples/ui5-cap-event-app/docs/documentation.md

 ### Workspace Root

-In the workspace root a `package.json` is located which contains the metadata for the Yarn workspace.
+In the workspace root a `package.json` is located which contains the metadata for the npm workspace.
 Looking into the `package.json` besides the regular metadata (`name`, `version`, ...) and the `dependencies` section, the `workspaces` section defines the packages which belong to the workspace.
-This project follows the best-practices of Yarn workspaces and maintains the packages inside the `packages`folder.
+This project follows the best-practices of npm workspaces and maintains the packages inside the `packages` folder.

 ```json
 {